 Bringing Down the Blood League, CH.11 A Most Vile Attack

 After Payton was done making her potion, she bottled it up and went out her room to drop it off.
-She was a bit startled when she saw Kellen standing right in front of her door.
+She was a bit startled when she saw a note on the floor and Kellen standing right in front of her door.

 "I've come to fulfill my part of our little deal," Kellen explained as he stepped into her room.
 "I went and saw your friends and family to see how they were faring like you had asked."
-Payton shut the door behind them and sat on her desk chair.
+Payton shut the door behin

 Perfectly Imbalanced - PoemYour focus on the math